 - Close your eyes

-- Think of a specific type of food that you know you shouldn’t eat but constantly find yourself snacking on (chocolate, ice cream, potato chips etc.)
+- Think of a specific type of food you know you shouldn’t eat but constantly find yourself snacking on (chocolate, ice cream, potato chips, etc.)

 Visual

-– I really want you to imagine this food clearly in your mind.
-What does the presentation of it (packaging etc.) look like?
+I want you to imagine this food clearly in your mind.
+What does its presentation (packaging, etc.) look like?

-– When you are about to eat it how does it look?
-Really go into detail.
-Are the colours bright?
+When you are about to eat it, how does it look?
+Go into detail.
+Are the colors bright?
 Is the picture clear or fuzzy?
 Is it BIG or small?

 (take note of the “visual” submodalities you list above)